cchurch/api-docs/README.md

 # only needed here if docker-compose has not been correctly stopped, use after each `docker-compose up`
 docker-compose down

+# build docker image
+docker-compose build

-# builds and executes the docker image, this will show output in current window
+# executes the docker image, this will show output in current window
 docker-compose up

 # this will run in detach mode, use in place of `docker-compose up`